Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 movdqa      xmmword ptr [res],xmm1
 ```

 Blaze assembly is much worse.
-Gcc in this case done worst job.
+GCC in this case done the worst job.
 Only for GLM assembly is optimal, and for other libraries it isn't as good, and for Eigen and Blaze is really awful, doing a lot of useless ```mov``` instructions.
 In some cases even it didn't use single instructions but vector instructions.

 ### 3. Compute 3 test: